 An event may last from one hour to the maximum resource duration of a VPP.
-If the number of hours where the day-ahead LMP ≥\$200/MWh exceeds the nominated capacity duration, only those consecutive hours with the highest mean LMP shall be considered event hours.
+If the number of hours where the day-ahead LMP \geq \$200/MWh exceeds the nominated capacity duration, only those consecutive hours with the highest mean LMP shall be considered event hours.
 If the highest mean consecutive hourly price applies to more than one set of hours (that is, if there is a tie), the event will be the first (that is, earliest) set of hours meeting these conditions.

-For example, the performance of a 3-hour VPP resource will be measured over the three highest-priced consecutive hours that meet or exceed \$200/MWh during the 4:00 p.m.-9:00 p.m. program window.
+For example, if triggered by price, the performance of a 3-hour VPP resource will be measured over the three highest-priced consecutive hours that meet or exceed \$200/MWh during the 4:00 p.m.-9:00 p.m. program window.
 If more than three hours meet or exceed \$200/MWh during this window on a given day, only the three highest-priced consecutive hours will count toward performance.
-If less than three hours meet or exceed \$200/MWh, only those hours will count toward performance.
+If fewer than three hours meet or exceed \$200/MWh, only those hours will count toward performance.

-• Test Events: In the absence of a full-duration day-ahead storage VPP event during a participation month, a storage VPP aggregator must define one test event per unique combination of UDC service territory and nominated duration that lasts as long as the resource duration associated with each unique combination to substantiate its demonstrated capacity value.
+• Test Events: In the absence of a full-duration day-ahead storage VPP event during a participation month, a storage VPP aggregator must define a full-duration test event per aggregation to substantiate its demonstrated capacity value.
 The test hours must occur during hours with the highest consecutive LMPs within the program hours and last for the duration of the capacity commitment.
-Test events must be registered with the CEC no later than 3:00 p.m. on the day preceding the planned test event.
-The storage VPP aggregator must provide the CEC with the hours of the planned test event, and the UDC service territory, and nominated duration of the storage VPP(s) that will participate in the test event.
+VPP aggregators must notify the CEC of test events no later than 3:00 p.m. on the day preceding the planned test event.
+The storage VPP aggregator must provide the CEC with the hours of the planned test event, the UDC service territory, and nominated duration of the storage VPP(s) that will participate in the test event.